4kategreen/blog/source/about/index.md

 After that, I took my newfound devops love and moved into automation and testing, where I created larger build pipelines and created robots, dashboards, and whatever else was needed to test our product.
 Along the way, I learned to look for the big picture and to question the nature of testing.

-At Upside, I lead an automation and tooling team.
-We build the robots, we create developer-centric products for the engineers to use, and we build and write automated tests.
-My role is a hybrid of team lead, architect, and product manager.
-I love it.
-More than coding.
-I still like to code, but watching others get better is so much more awesome.
+At Upside, I led an automation and tooling team.
+We built the robots, we created developer-centric products for the product engineers to use, and we built and write automated tests.
+My role was a hybrid of team lead, architect, and product manager.
+I'm proud of what we implemented and the team I led.

+I'm currently leading a product engineering team at Till, where we're working to end eviction.
+It's fun to get back onto the product side of engineering.

 ### Competitor
 {% img /images/celebrate.jpg 200 "Happy Reba" %}
 No matter what it is, I want to compete.
 Competing makes me better.
 There's always been something.
 Baseball, softball, music, hockey, puzzles, running, dog agility.

 Here's my dog, Reba, and I celebrating after we ran an agility course.
+She's an agility trial champion, a lifetime achievement for us as a team.

 ### About this Blog
 I use the blogging platform [Hexo](http://hexo.io/) with the theme [Minos](http://github.com/ppoffice/hexo-theme-minos).
 I've modified the theme a little here and there, but it's mostly intact.
 It's one of the most well-supported themes with good documentation. #quality!